-Currently Apple Watch’s UK, Canadan and Australian pages make no mention of the ECG sensor.
+At the moment the ECG functionality does not extend beyond the US.
+The hope was that a simple tweak in regional settings is a workaround, but it seems this is not the case.
 If the functionality ends up being US only, it will make the Series 4 a much harder sell elsewhere.
 Our guess it will mirror the Apple Pay roll-out- a select number of countries first, gradually followed by others.

 Like this article?
 Subscribe to our monthly newsletter and never miss out!